Wizards of ROS: Willow Garage and the Making of the Robot Operating System

 - Steve Cousins was CEO of Willow Garage.
 He is now CEO of Savioke.

 - Brian Gerkey was director of open source development at Willow Garage.
-He is now the CEO of Open Robotics.
+He is now CEO of Open Robotics.

 - Melonee Wise was senior engineer and manager of robot development at Willow Garage.
 She is now CEO of Fetch Robotics.